knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Afterwards we talked with N. for a moment and I went to Decathlon in Geneva to buy some ski equipment.
 BECAUSE I'M GONNA GO SKI TOMORROW!
 HELL YEAH!

+### 2024-03-03 23:47

+Sunday, nothing from yesterday as there was a full day of skiing and had no energy to do nothing else after that xD But it was awesome!
+We have really really great ability on skies.
+Timo has been said to be the best and I was way more in my own element around there.
+It was really awesome, had a great time.
+The snow quality wasn't the best, it was around +5-7 degrees all day so it was getting heavier, but I got a better set of skies (rent - Noir set/Black set).
+And I was fairly happy about my choice.
+(TODO: ADD ALL THE SNOW PICS)

+Today I slept a lot xD but my legs were quite fine.
+I got a late lunch, decided to go for the Car Show.
+The main part was a little underwhelming, but the supercar section and older cars were amazing (TODO: again, pictures).

+Got more hypertrophy chest workout in after that -- so I made it into a fully active weekend xD.
+Was really happy with that as well.

+Nadin is talking with me again.
+I'm probably gonna help her with some IT knowledge towards her new job now.